kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 #### Remedy

-You should decide to `allow` access to the specific path or restrict it via `jwt` security token.
-Using both at the same time is not allowed.
+Decide on one configuration you want to use.
+You can either `allow` access to the specific path or restrict it using the JWT security token.
+Defining both configuration methods on the same path is not allowed.

 ---
 ## Issue - Service in APIRule is blocklisted